wultra/wultra-docs/docs/tutorials/Authentication-in-Mobile-Apps/Server-Side-Tutorial-Integration.md

 ### Building the Payment Approval Endpoint

-We will now publish a `/secure/payment` endpoint that uses the `POST` HTTP method and that is protected by both the authenticated session and the PowerAuth signature.
+We will now publish a `/secure/payment` endpoint that uses the `POST` HTTP method and that is protected by both the authenticated session and the PowerAuth authentication code.
 We are making an optional assumption in this tutorial that the users need to be authenticated before they can submit a payment.
 Again, we used the `@PowerAuth` annotation with a `resourceId` value.
 This time, however, we used the `/secure/payment` value to denote that this operation is a different operation from the `/login` operation we built earlier.

 The payment approval endpoint also contains a payment object as the `@RequestBody` instance.
-Bytes (byte-by-byte) of the request body are used during the signature verification.
-Upon the successful signature verification, the instance of `PowerAuthApiAuthentication` will be automatically populated in the method parameter.
+Bytes (byte-by-byte) of the request body are used during the authentication code verification.
+Upon the successful authentication code verification, the instance of `PowerAuthApiAuthentication` will be automatically populated in the method parameter.
 This time, use the object to obtain the user who authorized the particular payment, to see if the user can actually approve the payment.
 If everything checks out, you can then send the payment for the processing using your proprietary payment processing method.

 Here is the full payment approval controller code: